joelmiranda323/p2threading/REPORT.md

 ###    3.4 sem_up
 ####    This function was a little bit more complicated but with a little bit more
 ####    time, trying different scenarios, and using the testers, I was able to make it
 ####    work.
-The idea is to first check if the there is any thread in the queue and
+The idea is to first check if there is any thread in the queue and
 ####    waiting for resources.
 If yes, first, I made thread struct pointer that will
-####    point to the dequeued thread and then, I ublocked it.
+####    point to the dequeued thread, and then, I ublocked it.
 Otherwise, if there is no
 ####    threads waiting for the resource, we just increment the counter meaning the
 ####    resource is available.
 #### ----------------------------------------------------------------------------